-Annexation of adjacent areas of a municipality is often used to control nearby development, secure open space, smooth the Town's boundaries, and increase the tax base.
-While in theory these seem to benefits the municipality, these benefits do come with additional responsibilities such as increased services and associated expenses as well as diminished small town character.
+Annexation of adjacent areas of a municipality is often used to control nearby development, secure open space, smooth the town's boundaries, and increase the tax base.
+While in theory these seem to benefit the municipality, these benefits do come with additional responsibilities such as increased services and associated expenses as well as diminished small town character.
 All aspects of annexation must be scrutinized to determine the overall impact to a town.

-While annexation of adjacent lands is not an immediate concern of the Town of Bellefonte at this time, it may as changes occur and opportunities arise.
-The adjacent surrounding land is fully developed and zoned as residential, with the exception of Philadelphia Pike which is commercial so the opportunity to secure open space and development is limited.
+While annexation of adjacent lands is not an immediate concern of the Town of Bellefonte at this time, that may change as opportunities arise.
+The adjacent surrounding land is fully developed and zoned as residential, with the exception of Philadelphia Pike which is zoned commercial, so the opportunity to annex adjacent properties is limited.
 The Town does have the opportunity to correct some irregularities in its boundary.
 In the future, there may also be the need to consider annexation of neighboring subdivisions as means to increase the tax base and/or control the conditions and character of those areas.
 While supplying services to these annexed areas should not be an issue, the Town must consider the effects of any annexation to the small town character of Bellefonte and should not annex any lands that would negatively affect this character, which is very important to its residents.